Skip to content

 How can I contribute to this FAQ?

-If you would like to contribute to this FAQ, propose a merge request on the git repository.
+If you would like to contribute with some neutral question to this FAQ, propose a merge request on the git repository.

-With your help this FAQ will grow and become more useful.
+With your help, if approved, this FAQ can grow and become more useful.